transform-data/metrics-config-template/README.md

 <img width="1782" alt="Screen Shot 2022-08-22 at 3 05 27 PM" src="https://user-images.githubusercontent.com/48079901/186027082-7eb6010a-dc97-4af4-ad90-701ced95c8d3.png">

 ## Congifure BitBucket Pipelines
 Transform also uses BitBucket Pipelines to validate and commit new versions of your metrics configs to our service.
-In this template repo, we've already set up these workflows for you in the `.bitbucket-pipelines.yml` directory.
+In this template repo, we've already set up these workflows for you in the `bitbucket-pipelines.yml` file.

 By default, we will run validation checks on open PRs, and commit new metric configs to Transform whenever a new commit is merged to the `main` or `master` branch.